deckhouse/virtualization/docs/ADMIN_GUIDE.md

       max: 8Gi
   ```

-  In this example, for any virtual machine with 1 to 4 cores, you can choose any memory volume from 2 to 8 GB — regardless of the number of cores.
-Memory does not depend on the number of cores in the range.
+  A virtual machine with any number of cores from 1 to 4 gets from 2 to 8 GiB of memory, and the number of cores doesn't affect these limits.

-- When using the `memory.perCore` parameter, the allowed memory volume is calculated as the product of the number of cores multiplied by the specified memory range per core:
+- The `memory.perCore` parameter sets the limits per core, and the resulting limits are the product of that value and the number of cores:

   ```yaml
   - cores: